 Avoiding Doctor Visits

-Unfortunately, poor people can’t always afford to go to the doctors.
+Unfortunately, poor people can’t always afford to go to the doctor’s.
 Or some of them are too scared to go because they’re fearful of the outcome.
 This behavior is so detrimental to their bank account because it will cost more money to cure a deadly disease.
-When a disease and illness is detected in the early stages, it’s much easier and cheaper to fix.
+When disease and illness are detected in the early stages, it’s much easier and cheaper to fix.

 The same goes for dentist appointments.
 If they don’t have insurance, they may think going to the dentist is too expensive and decide to skip out on it.
 This results in terrible tooth pain and decay.
 Your health is worth more than anything else.